-Have the Respondents validly
+- Have the Respondents validly

 Terminated the agreement with

-the Complainants? .. .. ..
+the Complainants?
 In the negative.

+- 2) Have the Respondents made incorrect/false Statement in respect of the flat/project Inducing the Complainants to make Payments ?
+In the affirmative.

-Have the Respondents changed
+- 3) Have the Respondents changed

 the sanctioned Plans and project

-specifications? ... ...
+specifications?
 In the affirmative.

-4) Have the Respondents failed to deliver possession of the flat to the Complainants as per terms of Agreement without there being reasons beyond their control? ...
+- 4) Have the Respondents falled

+to deliver possession of the flat

+to the Complainants as per terms

+of Agreement without there being

+reasons beyond their control? ...
 In the affirmative.

-5) Are the Complainants entitled to the reliefs claimed ? ...
+- 5) Are the Complainants entitled to the reliefs claimed ?
 In the affirmative.

-6) What order? .. .. ..
+- 6) What order ?
 As per final order.